Tron: Plot

-Kevin Flynn is a leading software engineer, formerly employed by large technology corporation ENCOM.
-He now runs a video game arcade, and attempts to hack into ENCOM's system with a program called CLU.
-However, ENCOM's Master Control Program (MCP) halts his progress and CLU is deleted.
+Leading software engineer Kevin Flynn, formerly employed by technology corporation ENCOM, now runs a video game arcade, where he hacks into ENCOM's system with a program called CLU, hoping to find proof that he is the true author of ENCOM's best-selling videogame, Space Paranoids.
+However, ENCOM's Master Control Program (MCP) halts his progress and deletes CLU.
 Within ENCOM, programmer Alan Bradley and his girlfriend, engineer Lora Baines, discover that the MCP has closed off their access to projects.
 When Alan confronts the senior executive vice president, Ed Dillinger, he asserts the security measures are an effort to stop the hacking attempts.
 However, when Dillinger privately questions the MCP through his computerized desk, he realizes the MCP has expanded into a powerful virtual intelligence and has been illegally appropriating personal, business, and government programs to increase its own capabilities.
-As Dillinger rose to the top of ENCOM by presenting Flynn's games as his own, the MCP blackmails Dillinger by threatening to expose his plagiarism if he does not comply with its directives.
+As Dillinger rose to the top of ENCOM by presenting Flynn's games as his own, the MCP blackmails Dillinger by threatening to expose his plagiarism should he not comply with its directives.

 Lora deduces that Flynn is the hacker, and she and Alan go to his arcade to warn him.
-Flynn reveals that he has been trying to locate evidence proving Dillinger's plagiarism.
+Flynn reveals that he has been trying to locate evidence proving Dillinger's guilt.
 Together, the three form a plan to break into ENCOM and unlock Alan's "Tron" program, a self-governing security measure designed to protect the system and counter the functions of the MCP.
 Once inside ENCOM, the three split up, and Flynn comes into direct conflict with the MCP through a laboratory terminal.
 Before Flynn can get the information he needs, the MCP uses an experimental laser to digitize and upload him into the ENCOM gaming grid.
 There, computer programs are living entities appearing in the likeness of the human "Users" (programmers) who created them.
-The space is ruled by the MCP and its second-in-command, Sark, who coerce programs to renounce their belief in the Users and force those who resist to compete in deadly games.
+The space is ruled by the MCP and its second-in-command, Sark (an avatar of Dillinger), who coerce programs to renounce their belief in the Users and force those who resist to compete in deadly games.